zyWang4capstone/Capstone-project-cu-gap-analysis-platform/docs/01_EDA_plan.md

 3. **Implication**
    - Clarify that record-level overlap is limited (≈5% for drillhole, ≈8% for surface),
-     so most evaluation must rely on spatial or aggregated statistics.
+     so most evaluation must rely on spatial or aggregated statistics